 Navy Physician Assistants may serve among aviation, shipboard and U.S. Marine Corps communities stationed throughout the globe – or at any one of more than 250 Navy and medical facilities from Hawaii to Japan, Germany to Guam, and Washington, D.C., to Washington state.

-As a PA, you could work at one of the highly acclaimed National Naval Medical Centers in Bethesda, Md.; Portsmouth, Va.; or San Diego, Calif.
-You could also provide support aboard an aircraft carrier or one of two dedicated hospital ships: the USNS Comfort and USNS Mercy.
+As a Physician Assistant, you could also work at one of the highly acclaimed national medical centers in Bethesda, MD, Portsmouth, VA or San Diego, CA. You could provide support to pilots and air crews aboard one of two dedicated hospital ships: the USNS Comfort and USNS Mercy.

-Upon graduation from graduate school, those pursuing a Physician Assistant position are required to attend Officer Development School (ODS) in Newport, R.I.
+Those pursuing a Physician Assistant position are required to attend Officer Development School (ODS) in Newport, RI.
 ODS is a five-week program that provides a comprehensive and intense introduction to the responsibilities of Navy Staff Corps Officers.
 Here they learn about the military structure of the U.S. Navy, its rich history of traditions and customs, leadership development and military etiquette.

 Promotion opportunities are regularly available but competitive and based on performance.